Makarios III: Early life, studies and Church career (1913–1950)

 In 1948, while still studying at Boston, he was elected Bishop of Kition against his will.
-Mouskos adopted the clerical name Makarios and returned to Cyprus.
-Like many public figures in the Greek Cypriot community in Cyprus, in the 1940s and 1950s he was an active supporter of enosis, the union of Cyprus with Greece.
+Mouskos adopted, as his clerical name, an old Greek given name Makários (Μακάριος) meaning "happy, fortunate, blessed".
+He then returned to Cyprus.
+Like many public figures in the Greek Cypriot community in Cyprus in the 1940s and 1950s, he was an active supporter of enosis, the union of Cyprus with the Kingdom of Greece.

 Enosis and EOKA (1950–1955)

-On 18 September 1950, Makarios, only 37 years old, was elected Archbishop of Cyprus.
+On 18 September 1950, Makarios, 37 years old, was elected Archbishop of Cyprus.
 In this role he was not only the official head of the Orthodox Church in Cyprus, but became the Ethnarch, de facto national leader of Cypriots.
 This highly influential position put Makarios at the centre of Cypriot politics.

 During the 1950s, Makarios embraced his dual role as Archbishop and Ethnarch with enthusiasm and became a very popular figure among Greek Cypriots.
 He soon became a leading advocate for enosis (the unification of Cyprus with Greece), and during the early part of the decade he maintained close links with the Greek government.
 In August 1954, partly at Makarios' instigation, Greece began to raise the question of Cyprus at the United Nations, arguing for the principle of self-determination to be applied to Cyprus.
 This was viewed by advocates of enosis as likely to result in the voluntary union of Cyprus with Greece following a public referendum.

 However, the British government was reluctant to decolonise the island which had become their new headquarters for the Middle East.
 In 1955, a pro-enosis organization was formed under the banner of Ethniki Organosis Kyprion Agoniston (National Organization of Cypriot Fighters), or EOKA.
 This was a typical independence movement of the period.
 Makarios undoubtedly had common political ground with EOKA and was acquainted with its leader, the Greek-Cypriot soldier and politician George Grivas, but the extent of his involvement is unclear and disputed.
 In later life he categorically denied any involvement in the violent resistance undertaken by EOKA.